BZIvanov/Learning-Node.js/Networking/README.md

 | Use Cases                 | Web browsing, email, file transfers, remote access | Video streaming, online gaming, VoIP, DNS |

 In summary, TCP is used when reliability and order are critical, while UDP is preferred for applications where speed is essential and some data loss can be tolerated.

+## Ports

+Port is a logical endpoint that allows communication between devices over a network.
+Ports are identified by port numbers, which are standardized by the Internet Assigned Numbers Authority (IANA) and fall into three main ranges:

+- **Well-Known Ports (0-1023)**: Reserved for common services and widely-used protocols.
+- **Registered Ports (1024-49151)**: Assigned to user processes or applications that are not as common as well-known services but still require unique port numbers.
+- **Dynamic/Private Ports (49152-65535)**: Usually used for temporary or private purposes, often assigned dynamically to client applications when initiating connections.

+Ports allow multiple services to run on a single device by directing incoming and outgoing data to the correct application or process.

+We can run two different applications on the same port if they are using different transport protocols (for example TCP and UDP).
+This is because TCP and UDP are separate protocols that operate independently of each other, and the operating system maintains separate port spaces for each protocol.

+### Well-known ports

+Example of some well-known ports:

+- 21 and 21: FTP
+- 22: SSH
+- 25: SMTP
+- 80: HTTP
+- 443: HTTPS

+### Registered Ports

+Example of some registered ports:

+- 3306: MySQL
+- 5432: PostgreSQL
+- 6379: Redis